-- For guidance on visitation during an outbreak, please see the Ministry of Health Overview of Visitors in Long-Term Care and Seniors' Assisted Living document. - Group activities (e.g., communal dining, in-house recreational opportunities) are suspended during an outbreak unless otherwise directed by the MHO or their official designate. - o A comprehensive safety plan must be in place for all group activities. - Residents with suspected or confirmed COVID-19 or who are close contacts of cases and required to be placed on droplet and contact precautions should not participate in communal dining or group activities. - Staff cohorting to specific units should be used where practical. - Where possible, consider cohorting health-care workers (HCWs) and staff, with dedicated HCWs and staff for residents with suspected or confirmed COVID-19 and for those who are well, respectively. - If dedicated staff for residents with suspected or confirmed COVID-19 are not available, HCWs and staff should first work with the well and then move on to care for residents with suspected or confirmed COVID-19, avoiding movement between floors/units, wherever possible. - Where possible, dedicate HCWs and staff to work exclusively on the outbreak unit as much as possible.
-If cohorting is not possible, those working on multiple units should first work on unaffected unit(s) and finish on the outbreak unit(s).
+- For guidance on visitation during an outbreak, please see the Ministry of Health Overview of Visitors in Long-Term Care and Seniors' Assisted Living document. - Group activities (e.g., communal dining, in-house recreational opportunities) are suspended during an outbreak unless otherwise directed by the MHO or their official designate. - A comprehensive safety plan must be in place for all group activities. - Residents with suspected or confirmed COVID-19 or who are close contacts of cases and required to be placed on droplet and contact precautions should not participate in communal dining or group activities. - Staff cohorting to specific units should be used where practical. - Where possible, consider cohorting health-care workers (HCWs) and staff, with dedicated HCWs and staff for residents with suspected or confirmed COVID-19 and for those who are well, respectively. - If dedicated staff for residents with suspected or confirmed COVID-19 are not available, HCWs 0 and staff should first work with the well and then move on to care for residents with suspected or confirmed COVID-19, avoiding movement between floors/units, wherever possible. - Where possible, dedicate HCWs and staff to work exclusively on the outbreak unit as much as 0 possible.
+If cohorting is not possible, those working on multiple units should first work on unaffected unit(s) and finish on the outbreak unit(s). - Vaccination: - Facilities should actively promote and support access to vaccination for residents and staff who have not received a complete vaccination series and any recommended booster doses of an approved COVID-19 vaccine.